padrinobook/padrinobook/02-job-vacancy-application.md

 browser.

-But hey, you might ask "Why do we use the `bundle exec`command - isn't just `padrino start`enough?"
+But hey, you might ask "Why do we use the `bundle exec` command - isn't just `padrino start` enough?"
 The reason for this is that we use bundler to load exactly those Ruby gems that we specified in the Gemfile.
-I recommend that you use `bundle exec`for all following commands, but to focus on Padrino, I will skip this command on the following parts of the book.
+I recommend that you use `bundle exec` for all following commands, but to focus on Padrino, I will skip this command on the following parts of the book.

 You may have thought it a little odd that we had to manually requests the index.html in the URL when viewing our start page.
 This is because our app currently has now idea about **routing**.
 Routing is the process to recognize requeste URLs and to forward these requests to actions of controllers.
-With other words: A router is like a like vending machine where you put in money to get a coke.
-In this case, the machine is the *router* which *routes* your input "Want a coke" to the action "Drop a coke in the tray".
+With other words: A router is like a like vending machine where you put in money to get a Coke.
+In this case, the machine is the *router* which *routes* your input "Want a Coke" to the action "Drop a Coke in the tray".

 ### First Controller And Routing

-Lets add some basic routes for displaying our home-, about-, and contact-page.
+Lets add some basic routes for displaying our home, about, and contact-page.
 How can we do this?
 With the help of a basic routing controller.
 A controller makes data from you app (in our case job offers) available to the view (seeing the details of a job offer).
 Now let's create a controller in Padrino names page: